 In a Figma-to-code benchmark (cited by Morphllm and Builder.io), Codex CLI completed the task using 1.5 million tokens.
 Claude Code used 6.2 million tokens for comparable output.
 That's a genuine 4x gap.

-On API pricing, that translates to roughly $15 per complex task with Codex versus $155 with Claude Code.
-Ten times the cost for the same deliverable.
+On API pricing, those independent token counts translate to roughly $15 per complex task with Codex versus $155 with Claude Code.
+That is about ten times the cost for the same deliverable.
 At first glance, Claude Code looks absurd.

 But there's a reason Claude uses more tokens.
 It generates more thorough output.
 More comments, more error handling, more edge cases covered on the first pass.
 Developers who use both report Claude's code needs less rework.
 Codex is faster and cheaper per task, but you might end up running it twice to catch what Claude caught the first time.